YousufNaveedKhan/YousufNaveedKhan/README.md

 ###

 <h3 align="left">Assalam Walaikum, My name is Muhammad Yousuf, and I am from Pakistan.
-I am currently pursuing an Advanced Diploma in Software Engineering from Aptech.
-Additionally, I am in the third year of my eight-year DARS-E-NIZAMI course.</h3>
+I am currently pursuing an Advanced Diploma in Software Engineering from Aptech.</h3>

 ###